greg-raven/Department-21/_posts/2009-10-18-senior-problems.md

 “Jail?” cried Sam.
 “What in the world for?”

-“Well,” Bill said, “you know Sue, that cute little blonde Waitress at the coffee shop where I sometimes go?”
+“Well,” Bill said, “you know Sue, that cute little blonde waitress at the coffee shop where I sometimes go?”

 “Yeah,” said Sam, “I remember her.
 What about her?”

-“Well, one day she filed rape charges against me; and, at 89 Years old, I was so proud that when I got into court, I pled ‘guilty’

-“The damn judge gave me 30 days for perjury.”
+“Well, one day she filed rape charges against me; and, at 89 years old, I was so proud that when I got into court, I pled ‘guilty.’
+The damn judge gave me 30 days for perjury.”